fbpx

 • Pre-Fab Wire Panels (Cattle Fencing)

 The wire wall trellis I built used up most of two 50′ packages of 18-gauge aluminum wire from Home Depot.
-I had a little bit of wire left to make a simple wire guide for the neighbouring Blue Moon wisteria that will grow along the other side of the garage.
+I had a little bit of wire left to make a simple wire guide for the neighboring Blue Moon wisteria that will grow along the other side of the garage.
 It’s just one piece of wire that goes from near the base of the plant up toward where I’d like the mature vine to grow.

 The material, gauge, length, and fasteners chosen will depend on the specific wire trellis application.
 Plant trellis requirements vary by application and may use other materials like metal cables and/or additional fasteners like turnbuckles.
 Each application will vary.